 Garbo was eventually brought to Hollywood by Mauritz Stiller, a Swedish director signed by MGM, who was adamant that she come along too.
 According to The American Weekly in 1949, Garbo failed her initial screen-test.
 Stiller insisted on a second chance and personally prepared her.
 Success.
 Then immense success – when her performance in ‘The Torrent’ caught the public’s imagination and launched her on the road to becoming a living legend.

 Garbo was only able to speak Swedish when she first arrived in America.
 Not a problem in the silent era, although MGM were so worried about her heavy Swedish accent that her first talkie picture was only released in 1930.
 They had nothing to fear, the headlines screamed ‘Garbo talks!’ and her popularity continued to soar.
 She made her last movie in 1941 at the age of 36, and retired with absolute finality from the public eye.

 Garbo still socialised with trusted friends, and by 1948 there was a noticeable increase in sightings.
-One of those was with Hjördis and David on a yacht anchored in Toyon Bay, which presented the surreal sight of Garbo scrubbing the decks, David fishing off the side, and Hjördis (equally surprisingly) cleaning the cabins.
+One of those was with Hjördis and David on a yacht anchored in Toyon Bay, which presented the surreal sight of Garbo scrubbing the decks, David fishing off the side, and Hjördis (most surprising of all) cleaning the cabins.
 “Her presence on the cruise was partly attributable to her friendship with Hjördis Niven, the movie actor’s Swedish wife,” The American Weekly wrote in January 1949.

-Oddly, when asked to name-drop for a Swedish magazine in 1960, Hjördis recalled only a single meeting, during the 1950s: “It was on the Riviera that I met Greta Garbo for the first and only time of my life.
+Oddly, when asked to name-drop for a Swedish magazine in 1960, Hjördis recalled only a single meeting with Garbo, during the 1950s: “It was on the Riviera that I met Greta Garbo for the first and only time of my life.
 It was aboard Onassis’ yacht ‘Christina’.
 She made a very deep impression on me, and so did ‘Christina’.
 Everything was so insanely fine on board , and they had wonderful paintings by El Greco.”